 Taken at face value, Greg's recommendation is pretty simple.
 Here are some additional points that you may find helpful when thinking through your personal nutrition strategy:

-- Play around with overall food volume and eat what seems appropriate for your size and activity level.
+Play around with overall food volume and eat what seems appropriate for your size and activity level.
 If you're trying to lose weight, you'll need to create a 10-15% calorie deficit from your 'maintenance' level.
+You should feel a gentle hunger once or twice a day when in a calorie deficit.
 Training consistently will support your weight loss but shouldn't be used as a substitute for making changes to your nutrition.
-If you need a more structured way to calculate food quantity, consider Barry Sears' Zone Diet.
-This has been the quantity strategy for CrossFit from the beginning, and it works.